ibrahim-mohd/ProteinBinder-MDPharma/README.md

 We first create all graphs (sub-pharmacophore) and then screen.
 For master pharmacophores with more than 20 nodes, as we consider lower subsets the possible comibination becomes very large and puts lot of strain on the RAM.
 ## References

-If you find this useful please cite:
+If you find this useful for your work please cite:
-*Protein-Protein Interaction Stabilizers from MD Simulation-derived Pharmacophores*, Mohd Ibrahim and Martin Zacharias (In preparation)
+*Protein–Protein Interaction Stabilizers from MD Simulation-Derived Pharmacophores*, Mohd Ibrahim and Martin Zacharias, **[J. Chem.
+Inf.
+Model.
+2026](https://doi.org/10.1021/acs.jcim.6c00290)**